gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Critical Error from DTLS {#eengine}

-DTLS Protection Operator MAY inform local SCTP endpoint about errors.
+The Chunk Protection Operator MAY inform local SCTP endpoint about errors.
-When an Error in the DTLS 1.3 compromises the protection mechanism, the protection operator may stop processing data altogether, thus the local SCTP endpoint will not be able to send or receive any chunk for the specified Association.
+When an Error in the DTLS 1.3 compromises the protection mechanism, the Chunk Protection Operator may stop processing data altogether, thus the local SCTP endpoint will not be able to send or receive any chunk for the specified Association.
 This will cause the SCTP Association to be closed by legacy timer-based mechanism.
 Since the Association